Nailsea: Governance

 It is in the North Somerset constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-Since the 1992 general election the constituency has been represented by Liam Fox of the Conservative Party.
+Since the 2024 general election the constituency has been represented by Sadik Al-Hassan of the Labour Party.

 Geography

 The Land Yeo river flows to the east of the town.
 The North Somerset Levels to the west have been drained and farmed by generations of farmers.
 Tickenham, Nailsea and Kenn Moors SSSI is a 129.4 hectare biological Site of Special Scientific Interest.
 The soils in the area include clays of the Allerton and Wentloog Series and peat soils of the Sedgemoor and Godney Series, which are drained by a network of large rhynes and smaller field ditches, which support exceptionally rich plant and invertebrate fauna communities.
 Exceptional populations of Coleoptera occur, amongst which are at least 12 nationally scarce species and 2 nationally rare species, including Britain's largest water beetle the great silver water beetle (Hydrophilus piceus).
 There are several other local nature reserves.

-The Bucklands Pool/Backwell Lake Local Nature Reserve, southeast of the town centre and close to the Nailsea and Backwell railway station, was constructed as a balancing pond in the mid-1970s, and has since become home to various wildfowl and dragonflies and a foraging area for bats.
+The Bucklands Pool/Backwell Lake local nature reserve, southeast of the town centre and close to the Nailsea and Backwell railway station, was constructed as a balancing pond in the mid-1970s, and has since become home to various wildfowl and dragonflies and a foraging area for bats.
 Bird species seen on the reserve include gadwall, northern shoveler, pochard, tufted duck, grey heron and mute swans.

 Nearby towns and villages include Backwell, Wraxall, Portishead, Clevedon, and Tickenham.
 Nailsea is 8 mi from the centre of Bristol, and close to the tourist centres of Weston-super-Mare and Bath.
 It is 8.5 mi by road from the port and service area at Avonmouth.